The Best Eye-Catching Types of Yucca Plants

 Soapweed yucca often grows in desert grasslands.
 This drought-tolerant plant can thrive well despite neglect.
 All it ever needs is plenty of sunlight and it’s good to go.
 The lack of which, however, weakens the plant and decreases its likelihood to bloom.

-Adam’s needle is another flowering type of yucca.
+Adam’s needle is another flowering types of yucca plants.
 It comes with green sword-shaped leaves with thread-like white filaments along its margin.
 It also blooms with a massive cluster of white flowers.

 Native Americans used to make clothing out of their fibrous leaves.
 Just like soapweed yuccas, Adam’s Needle can also be used to create natural soaps and shampoos.

 Adam’s needle is a hardy plant that is forgiving enough to tolerate some period of neglect.
 It prefers to bask under the full sun but can also tolerate partial shade.
 This yucca plant doesn’t like to sit in wet soil though.
 Thus, it is always a good idea to plant it in well-draining soil.

 The Joshua tree is popularly known to be the largest variety in the yucca family.
 It can grow as tall as 40 feet with roots that can reach as far down as 36 feet deep.
 When given the right kind of love and care, this plant can live up to over 100 years.
 Really!